bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 - Generation of customer comments based on that data
 - Sentiment analysis and summary of customer comments
 - Generation email subjects and content based on the analysis
+- Support with 30 of the most commonly spoken languages

 You can explore the app [here](https://github.com/bigfishhhhhzoey/GenerativeAI/tree/main/Customer%20Support%20Email%20Generator/).